noahgibbs/rails_ruby_bench/README.md

 To create your own AMI, see packer/README.md in this Git repo.

 With your AMI (or using a public AMI), you can launch an instance as normal for AWS.
-Here's an example command line from the AWS
+Here's an example command line:
-documentation:

-    aws ec2 run-instances --image-id ami-xxxxxxxx --count 1 --instance-type t2.2xlarge --key-name MyKeyPair
+    aws ec2 run-instances --image-id ami-745b8262 --count 1 --instance-type t2.2xlarge --key-name MyKeyPair

-(TODO: add a reference to how to get the canonical pre-built AMIs for this benchmark.)
+Note that ami-745b8262 may or may not be the latest pre-built public AMI when you read this, and it assumes you're running in us-east-1.

 ## Debugging and AWS